Continuous Technological Innovation

 Optical Performance Evaluation of Aerospace Displays

-Aerospace displays must operate stably in extreme environments (such as high-altitude low pressure, strong radiation, and drastic temperature differences) to provide accurate information for pilots or astronauts.
-Their optical performance evaluation focuses on the following core aspects:
+Aerospace displays must operate stably in extreme environments, including high-altitude low pressure, intense radiation, and drastic temperature fluctuations, to provide accurate data for pilots and astronauts.
+The optical performance evaluation focuses on these core aspects:

-• ● Adaptability to High-Light and Low-Light Environments: In the face of high-altitude strong light (≥100,000 lux), luminance must be ≥2000 cd/m² with reflectivity ≤1% to prevent glare.
-In nighttime or in-cabin low-light environments, luminance can be reduced to ≤1 cd/m² without afterglow residue, avoiding interference with night vision capability.
+• ● High & Low Light Adaptability: Under high-altitude strong light (≥ 100,000 lux), luminance ≥ 2000 cd/m² and reflectivity ≤ 1% to eliminate glare.
+In nighttime or low-light cabin environments, luminance can be reduced to ≤ 1 cd/m² with no afterglow, avoiding interference with night vision capabilities.

-• ● Display Accuracy and Stability: The deviation of luminance/chromaticity uniformity shall be ≤3% to ensure no visual misleading in data charts.
-The response time shall be ≤20ms, with no motion blur in the dynamic display of real-time parameters (e.g., flight trajectory, cabin pressure) to guarantee operational synchronization.
+• ● Display Accuracy & Stability: Luminance and chromaticity uniformity deviation ≤ 3% to ensure no visual misinterpretation of data and graphics.
+Response time ≤ 20 ms, with no motion blur during dynamic display of real-time parameters (e.g., flight trajectory, cabin pressure), ensuring operational synchronization.

 Related Links: